 From the menu, I can access an “easy search” area where I can enter up to 3 Japanese words to find example sentences in English.
 This is mainly aimed at Japanese who want to know how to express things in English by searching through the example sentences of their dictionary.
 But I found a very useful way of using this feature, which is when I am looking up idiomatic expressions.
 For example, if I want to know the meaning of 心が広い, I would have to decide whether I search for 心 or 広い and then, scroll through the whole definition (which is quite long for words like 心) to find the expression.
 By using the “easy search”, I enter both 心 and 広い, and I will get all the example sentences in Japanese and English that contain both words.

 You can personalise the home page with 5 favourite dictionaries.
 I put there the whole Oxford family because I use them often.

-Among the shortcut button on top of the keyboard figure the Kenkyusha’s Japanese-English dictionary, which is the dictionary I use more often.
+Among the shortcut buttons on top of the keyboard figure the Kenkyusha’s Japanese-English dictionary, which is the dictionary I use the most.
 I am glad they put it in the shortcuts!
 Another button devoted to English can be personalised.
-I configured it with my beloved Oxford Thesaurus ❤
+I configured it with the fantastic Oxford Thesaurus.

 About the dictionaries

 I am massively using the 新和英大辞典第五版 which is one of the best Japanese-English dictionaries according to many.

 Online dictionaries and apps are so popular, easy to use and often free that I forgot the undeniable superiority of a dictionary edited by a renown publisher.
 Now that I am using the Kyudansha dictionary, I really can tell the difference, and I am still baffled, every time I use it, by its quality.